 Publication Ethics and Publication Malpractice Statement

-This statement clarifies ethical behavior of all parties involved in the act of publishing an article in Media Akuntansi dan Perpajakan Indonesia (MAPI), including the authors, the editors, the peer-reviewers and the publisher (School of Business and Management Universitas Ciputra).
+This statement clarifies ethical behavior of all parties involved in the act of publishing an article in Journal Community Service Consortium, including the authors, the editors, the peer-reviewers and the publisher (Departement of Research and Publication of Universitas Ciputra Surabaya)

 This statement is based on COPE’s Best Practice Guidelines for Journal Editors.

 The publication of an article in a peer-reviewed Journal Community Service Consortium is an essential building block in the development of a coherent and respected network of knowledge.
 It is a direct reflection of the quality of the work of the authors and the institutions that support them.
 Peer-reviewed articles support and embody the scientific method.
 It is therefore important to agree upon standards of expected ethical behavior for all parties involved in the act of publishing: the authors, the journal editors, the peer reviewers, the publisher and the society.